 Disconnected, hard to run, measure, and scale.
 These probably aren’t the words that come to mind when you think of experiential marketing, but unfortunately, it’s the reality many brands are facing with the channel today.
 Even with the pandemic affecting the industry and events focussing on higher quality leads more than ever before, proving what is and isn’t working is going to be the lifeline for experiential in the year to come.

 Let’s backtrack a bit.

-But unlike these other channels, which have each been refined into a data-driven science, experiential is still the wild west of marketing—there is no standardized way to measure ROI because the scope, metrics and goals of every activation vary so widely.
+But unlike these other channels, which have each been refined into a data-driven science, experiential is still the wild west of marketing—there is no standardized way to measure ROI because the scope, metrics, and goals of every activation vary so widely.
 As a result, experiential marketing has fallen behind the rest of the 360-degree marketing suite.

 How can we catch up, both as an industry and as marketers?

 As it currently stands, experiential marketing is the fastest way to take consumers from awareness to purchase and advocacy.
 It's traditional marketing on steroids.
 But even though experiential is quickly becoming a major part of today's marketing mix, companies are still facing many challenges.
 Toss in the importance of safety protocols and pivoting for Covid and experiential marketers have a very difficult job on their hands.

-According to a report by Adobe and Econsultancy, only 6% of marketers say they are "extremely confident" in their organization's ability to measure the return on investment for offline marketing programs.
-Clearly, when it comes to offline marketing (experiential, events and other live activations), there's room for improvement.
+According to a report by Adobe and Econsultancy,only 6% of marketers say they are "extremely confident" in their organization's ability to measure the return on investment for offline marketing programs.
+Clearly, when it comes to offline marketing (experiential, events, and other live activations), there's room for improvement.